 The use of foreign test reports may be eliminated or restricted with certain exceptions, once domestic laboratories are accredited.

-Here are some things that companies who want to enter the Indonesian market need to do in the future:
+Here are some things that companies that want to enter the Indonesian market need to do in the future:

 - For conformity assessment, IDTH or other accredited domestic laboratories can be utilized.